theWiz10/Incomes-and-Expenses-tracker-in-C/README.md

 - The amount - no decimal numbers allowed.
 - The category - there are no options to choose from, any word can be written.

-If the third or forth option is choosen, all of the recorded incomes/expenses will pop up.
+If the third or fourth option is chosen, all of the recorded incomes/expenses will pop up.

 All the data will be stored in 3 files, named:
 - myexpense